Nahid30/Product-Analysis/README.md

 * `Used useNavigate  `
 * `Used React Rechart to make a chart  `
 * `Made a fake data from json Generator for Review page`
-* `Collected Chart Data & Rating start from Programming Hero GitHub`
+* `Collected Chart Data & Rating star from Programming Hero GitHub`

 * `Added Google Fonts , Font Awesome for React   `
 * `Responsive all pages by custom CSS Code  `